-Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2020
+Chapter 9: Guidelines for the Provision of Anaesthesia Services for an Obstetric Population 2024

 Introduction

-Working on delivery units can be incredibly rewarding for obstetric anaesthetists and the wider multidisciplinary team, but it can also be highly challenging and rapidly changing.
-It is not possible to identify all women or babies who are at risk of rapid deterioration, but we need to be able to respond appropriately and safely in the event of an emergency.
-Obstetrics accounts for a large proportion of the emergency surgery performed in hospitals.9,10 We have emphasised in these recommendations the importance of training and working as a team when delivering care in maternity units.
-This is truly a multidisciplinary workforce, where obstetricians, anaesthetists, neonatologists, midwives, theatre staff, anaesthetic assistants, and many others work closely alongside each other in situations that can be stressful.
-To ensure that teams can function effectively in this environment, they need to train together and have the appropriate infrastructure and necessary resources to meet these expectations.
+Working on delivery units can be incredibly rewarding, but it can also be highly challenging and dynamic.
+It is not possible to identify all women or babies who are at risk of rapid deterioration but we do need to be able to respond appropriately and in a timely manner in the event of an emergency.
+Obstetrics accounts for a large proportion of the emergency surgery performed in hospitals.10,11

-Maternity services are subject to considerable patient expectation; through media, internet and educational resources, women and their families are often well informed about what to expect at delivery, and many are keen for a particular mode of delivery or type of analgesia.
-We have to deliver an anaesthetic service that is safe and effective, and that also aims to meet these expectations where appropriate.
+Public expectations of maternity services are high; through media, internet and educational resources, pregnant women and their families are often well informed.
+Many are keen for a particular mode of delivery or type of analgesia.
+We have to deliver an anaesthesia service that is safe and effective and that also aims to meet these expectations, where appropriate.
+It is vital that we adopt the principles of shared decision making and that we recognise the need to support autonomy by building good relationships, respecting both individual competence and interdependence on others.14,18

-1. Staffing Requirements
+1. Staffing requirements

 1.1